-MARGIN OF ERROR

-Although the final precision estimates will be determined by the larger, more comprehensive data set, sensitivity analysis of the pilot data set suggest that a sample size of four clusters could reasonably be expected to produce parameter estimates within 15%
+MARGIN OF ERROR: Although the final precision estimates will be determined by the larger, more comprehensive data set, sensitivity analyses of the pilot data set suggest that a sample size of 4 clusters could reasonably be expected to produce parameter estimates within 15% of the true mean 95% of the time when the sample CV=10% (Table 1).
+Alternatively, if the probability level was lowered to 90% (P=0.10), parameter estimates would approach a 10% margin of error with a CV of 10% (Table 1).